tcarland/mysql-ansible/README.md

 mysql_data_dir: '/var/lib/mysql'
 ```

-And finally, passwords are provided by the vault file
+MySQL passwords are provided by the vault file
 `inventory/$env/group_vars/all/vault` with passwords defined for the root
 and replication accounts.
 ```